Morsko – Castle Bąkowiec

 Architecture

-The castle was erected from a local, unworked limestone on an elongated plateau of a hill with an area of approximately 500 m2.
-It consisted of several buildings enclosed by a perimeter wall, running irregularly on the edge of the rock.
-From the east there was a economic courtyard separated by a moat.
-Access to the water source could have been somewhat problematic, as the well was on the opposite side of the economic ward, at the foot of the rock.
-Its protection was provided by an earth rampart, probably topped with a palisade.
-Water could probably be drawn using a bucket hung on a rope and pulled directly onto the upper castle.
+On the southern and eastern sides, an outer bailey bordered by a ditch and an earthen rampart adjoined the outcrop.
+Access to the water source in the castle may have been somewhat problematic, as the well was located on the opposite side of the bailey, at the foot of the rock.
+It was protected by an earth rampart, likely topped with a palisade.
+Water was probably drawn using a bucket suspended from a rope and pulled directly to the upper ward.

 Current state

-The castle is currently in a state of ruin, with the original fragments preserved in the upper part of the rock, while the lower part is the result of modern reconstruction from the interwar period.
+The castle is currently in ruin, with original fragments preserved in the upper central and eastern parts of the outcrop, while the western section and the walls at the base of the rock are the result of modern reconstruction from the interwar period.
+Since 2015, the castle ruins have been cared for by the Society of Friends of the Zawiercie Land.

 bibliography: